funginstitute/downloads/README.md

 as a proof-of-concept.
 The anticipated development looks like this:

 1. Combined application and API for developing use cases.
-2. API for serving parsed, cleaned, consolidated  & disabiguatedpatent data split from application as an independent service.
+2. API for serving parsed, cleaned, consolidated  & disambiguated patent data split from application as an independent service.
 3. Prototype consumes json via API from patent service.